kevinwungo/0309Ngo_Kevin/README.md

 - Focusing on econometrics because I enjoy the challenge it offers.
 - Interested in quantitative finance.
 - Fun fact: I started a marketing business at the age of 17 and scaled it to six figures.

+Feel free to reach out to me at:
+- linkedin.com/in/kevinwungo
+- kevinwungopr@gmail.com